-Referrals by gender: Sixty-seven (67) percent of referrals were males.
+Referrals by gender: Sixty-eight (68) percent of referrals were males.
 Note: This is a noted gender disparity as males make up roughly fifty (50) percent of the state's population.
 This gender disparity can be seen in many contact points throughout the system.

 Youth are diverted from further system involvement at the front end or shortly after the referral process by being referred to an array of services or by informal monitoring or supervision.
-In FFY 2018, just over fifty (50) percent of youth referred were diverted.
-However, the rate of diversion has decreased sharply compared to referrals in 2011, just under sixty-one (61) percent of youth were diverted, which is an eleven (11) percent decline in eight (8) years.
+In FFY 2017, fifty (50) percent of youth referred were diverted.
+However, the rate of diversion has decreased sharply compared to referrals in 2011, just under sixty-one (61) percent of youth were diverted, which is an eleven (11) percent decline in seven (7) years.